Think keto is impossible? Think again. With this easy keto meal plan, a low-carb diet has never been easier.

-- Legumes: Black beans, kidney beans, soy, lentils
+- Legumes: Black beans, kidney beans, soybeans, lentils

-- Starch: Sweet potatoes, potatoes, parsnips, carrots, other starchy vegetables
+- Starches: Sweet potatoes, potatoes, parsnips, carrots, other starchy vegetables

 If planning your meals seems intimidating, you might consider following a meal plan.
 This will take away the stress of planning and selecting meals.
-Perfect Keto offers 2 one-week meal plans for download:
+Perfect Keto offers two one-week easy keto meal plans for download:

 There are a number of meal planning mobile apps available for download.
 Here are a few you might find useful:

 - FoodPlanner (free): This app allows you to browse the web for healthy recipes and download them into the app.
-Meaning, you could download Perfect Keto recipes right to your phone!
+That means you can download Perfect Keto recipes right to your phone.
 And the best part?
 A shopping list will be made for you.
 Simply bring your phone to the grocery store, and you’re set.

 - Paprika Recipe Manager ($5): Like FoodPlanner, Paprika allows you to browse for recipes and download them into the app.
 It takes things one step further, allowing you to scale recipes to fit your family needs, categorize your shopping list by aisle and check off recipes.